Life at Pepperland

 Camp Setup

 Everyone who receives a Setup Access Pass (SAP) is responsible for setting up the camp before the gate opens on Sunday morning.
 Those who receive a SAP are obligated to be AT CAMP, READY TO WORK, BY 7AM FRIDAY MORNING.
-Strawberry Fields and Octopus’s Garden will go up Friday at 7AM; Golden Slumbers will go up Friday afternoon.
+To accomplish set up, everyone is assigned to a crew comprising 10-11 campers and will be given specific tasks related to setup, e.g., emptying the trailer, "surveying" the camp's perimeter and structures and mark with flags, gathering all necessary components for a given structure, assembling your assigned structure, etc. These responsibilities are in addition to your team assignment.

 Camp Strike